richjenks/epic-index/readme.md

 2. Backup your existing `config.php` file
 3. Delete all files in your existing Teepee folder
 4. Move the new version of Teepee into the folder
+5. Rename `config.sample.php` to `config.php`
-5. Integrate settings from your backed-up `config.php` into the new version
+6. Integrate settings from your backed-up `config.php` into the new version

 ## Requirements